-In the third quarter of the 20th Century, Seth, the youngest of nine, was born to Malachi and Magdalen Godwynn in the misty hills of a remote Kentish village.
-His family uprooted shortly thereafter, seeking a new life in the muggy moors of Sidcup, a quaint community and a proud people, always eager to greet visitors with necklaces strung from human teeth.
+In the third quarter of the 20th Century, Seth (if that is his real name), the youngest of nine, was born to Malachi and Magdalen Godwynn in the misty hills of a remote Kentish village.
+His family uprooted shortly thereafter, seeking a new life in the muggy moors of Sidcup, a quaint community and a proud people, always eager to greet visitors, while wearing necklaces strung from human teeth.
 Seth, however, always set his sights higher than the thrills of muddy pig wrestling, gaudy animal costumes and the annual fire sacrifice to appease the harvest gods.
-His life’s journey would take him all the way to the very heart of Asia, Tokyo, which he now calls his home.
+His life’s journey would take him all the way to the very heart of Asia, Tokyo, where he ran out of money, and now calls his home.

 The road to Japan was long and fraught with adversity, but the all-expenses-paid business-class flight was supremely luxurious.
 It was on that very flight that he developed a taste for champagne cocktails, something he would never again attempt to consume.

 The journey didn’t end at his arrival.
 His first five years were an uphill struggle against depression and constant frustration with even the most mundane aspects of life in a country that didn’t always make obvious sense, and with friendships that could never last more than a few months at most, as people were eager to return to their real lives.
 It was akin to living in a story world that the writer regretted having created, and took his frustrations out regularly on the long suffering protagonist.

 Then, after five years, something changed.